How does this intranet plugin work?

 Can I use my own theme with your plugin?

-Is pricing a one-time fee or a reoccurring payment?
+Is pricing a one-time fee or a recurring payment?

 Fees are one-time only, and includes support, updates and add-ons for 1 year.
-There is an option to continue to receive ongoing support, updates and add-ons for a $95 US per year.
+You must renew yoru licence to continue to receive ongoing support, updates and add-ons.
 Visit our pricing page for more.

 Does your plugin work for WordPress Multisite?